kampersanda/sif-embedding/examples/tutorial/README.md

 This directory provides a tutorial for getting started with sif-embedding.

+This tutorial focuses on how to prepare input models and providing a simple example code of sentence embeddings.
+See the [documentation](https://docs.rs/sif-embedding/) for the specifications in `Cargo.toml`.

 ## Preparation

 sif-embedding, or the SIF algorithm, requires the following two components as input: